 To take another example, when I visited Cairo this year, I was struck by the soundscape of Islam.
 As I walked through a pedestrian market, the Qur’an poured out of shop after shop.
 As it faded from one building I passed, it got louder from another I was approaching.
 And the call to prayer sounded everywhere when prayer time arrived.
 What is Islam without the sound of Arabic poetry?
 Historians will tell you the beauty of the Qur’an’s poetry won many key early converts.
 People on the street will tell you it still does today.

-I began with the moment from my grandmother’s funeral but another key moment hit me more recently when, in the aftermath of the Pittsburgh synagogue shooting, Jews gathered outside to recite the Mourner’s Kaddish.
+I began this post with the moment from my grandmother’s funeral but another key moment hit me in more recent memory when, in the aftermath of the Pittsburgh synagogue shooting, Jews gathered outside to recite the Mourner’s Kaddish.
 It sent chills up my body as they panned out and I listened to this large crowd reciting the prayer marking death and loss.

 What might sacredness look like to you?
 Is it the smell of the woods?
 The sound of a canoe paddle on a quiet morning lake, pierced only by the loon’s haunting call?
-Is it Gregorian chant, the mournful Islamic call to prayer, or maybe the joyful song of Shabbat?
+Is it Rachmaninoff’s Gregorian chant?
+The mournful Islamic call to prayer?
+Or maybe the joyful song of Shabbat?
 Does it smell like the langar meal or incense or the fresh green of the forest floor?

-Last week, I took some university students on a 4 day version of our Discovery Week.
-I’m looking forward to the event in July.
-I like teaching the classes.
-But what people remember most is tasting the religions, inhaling their scent, and drinking in the sights and sounds.
+In May, I took some university students on a 4 day version of our Discovery Week.
+This Sunday, we will hold our annual Discovery Week in Toronto.
+I really like teaching the classes.
+But what people will remember most is tasting the religions, inhaling their scent, and drinking in the sights and sounds.
+Religion is not just for minds.
+It’s for bodies.
+I’m thrilled forty people will spend the week immersing themselves in the religions of the world.